Emely de Heus: W Series

 In early 2022, De Heus was announced as a competitor for the 2022 W Series season.
 In February she completed a test at Inde Motorsports Ranch, Arizona and also drove at the March test at Circuit de Barcelona-Catalunya in Spain where she completed 134 laps.
 De Heus competed for Sirin Racing alongside fellow Dutch racer Beitske Visser.
 Her best result was 10th in the first round of the season in Miami.

 Formula 4 UAE Championship

 In January 2023, it was announced De Heus would compete in the 2023 Formula 4 UAE Championship with MP Motorsport.
 Her best finish was 21st place at Kuwait Motor Town.

 F1 Academy

-In March, De Heus was announced as a driver for the brand new F1 Academy series.
-She will compete in 2023 with MP Motorsport.
+In March 2023, De Heus was announced as a driver for the brand new F1 Academy series and competed with MP Motorsport in 2023.
+De Heus won her first race in the series at Catalunya.
+For 2024, she re-signed with MP Motorsport and joined the Red Bull Academy Programme.
+She was sponsored by Red Bull GmbH and Ford.

+De Heus scored her best result in the final round at Abu Dhabi, with a 4th place finish in race 1.
+De Heus finished the season in 11th place with 29 points.
+As a result of competing in two seasons, De Heus is ineligible to compete in the 2025 championship so she departed F1 Academy and was replaced by Chloe Chambers.